3 days MOT/REMP-E

 - Engineers and technical staff from engine design or testing or from engine project teams wishing to understand the ways to improve engine loading or to choose air supply systems.

-- To improve the participants' knowledge on the air supply of atmospheric, turbocharged and supercharged engines in order to improve specific performances.
+- This course provides a deeper knowledge on the air supply of atmospheric, turbocharged and supercharged engines in order to improve specific performances.

-- To explain the intake and exhaust pressure losses and pressure wave losses phenomena, which govern the engine air loading and how they affect mouth noise.
+- explain the intake and exhaust pressure losses and pressure wave losses phenomena, which govern the engine air loading and how they affect mouth noise,

-- To realize the building activities (shapes and dimensions of inserts, intake and exhaust volumes, settings of the valve-lift laws), aiming at optimizing loading, illustrated by examples of simple calculations.
+- realize the building activities (shapes and dimensions of inserts, intake and exhaust volumes, settings of the valve-lift laws), aiming at optimizing loading, illustrated by examples of simple calculations,

-- To determine a turbocharger for a given application, illustrated by an example to be handled by the participants.
+- determine a turbocharger for a given application, illustrated by an example to be handled by the participants,

-- To identify the reactions of the engine and turbocharger systems depending on the conditions of use.
+- identify the reactions of the engine and turbocharger systems depending on the conditions of use.